Introduction

 Note: Named arguments that don’t match any of the arguments in the proc you call will produce a

-.
-You'll learn more about these later on.
+runtime error.
+You’ll learn more about these later on.

 Return Values

 Every proc has a return value associated with it.
-This defaults to a value of null
+This defaults to a value of null.

 To call a proc and store its return value in a variable, you can do this: